-Pre'76 cavity wall insulation accounts for 69% of the potential for CO_2 savings from wall insulation in the Cardiff city region, at 34% of the cost effective investment modelled.
-Solid wall insulation contributes a further 23% of CO_2 savings but requires 60% of the funding for the implementation of wall insulation measures to 2022, even though it is only deployed in four local authorities, as solid walls are much more expensive to treat.
+Pre'76 cavity wall insulation accounts for 56% of the potential for $CO_2$ savings from wall insulation in the region, at 16% of the cost effective investment modelled.
+Solid wall insulation contributes a further 37% of $CO_2$ savings but requires 80% of the funding for the implementation of wall insulation measures to 2022, even though it is only deployed just over half of the local authorities, as solid walls are much more expensive to treat.

 According to these figures, the greatest initial gain could be obtained by targeting older (pre '76) properties with cavity walls.
-Figure 16 shows that there is scope for saving through this intervention across the Cardiff city region.
-Monmouthshire, Newport and the Vale of Glamorgan all have high potential with 18-20% of the stock in these local authorities falling within this category.
+Figure 14 shows that there is scope for saving through this intervention across Wales.
+Figure 19 shows that Monmouthshire, Newport and the Vale of Glamorgan all have high potential for this measure relative to their size; the HEED data indicates that 18-20% of the stock in these local authorities falls within this category.